Aesculus glabra Willd.

 Habitat - Wooded slopes, ravines, thickets, open, rich woods, also cultivated.

 Origin - Native to U.S.

 Other info. - This species can be found throughout Missouri but is apparently absent from the extreme southeastern and northwestern corners of the state.
 The tree is easy to identify because of its palmately divided leaves (which are opposite) and its big inflorescences.
 The buds are easy to ID in winter also as they are quite large and the tree generally has a widely spreading growth habit.
 This species deserves to be cultivated more and it grows easily from seed.
-The fruits of the plant split into 3 parts and the seeds are actually edible.
-The seeds should be cooked first as they can be mildly toxic if eaten raw.
+The fruits of the plant split into three parts.
+Most reputable sources report that the seeds are not edible.

 Photographs taken in the Ozark Scenic Riverways, Shannon County, MO., 10-6-03, at Whetstone Creek Conservation Area, Callaway County, MO., 2-19-04, and at Earthquake Hollow Conservation Area, Callaway County, MO., 4-15-04.